 The Market Department serves as a business entity for the Belize City Council, which falls directly under the Revenue & Finance Department and comprises of two markets, namely; The Commercial Center and The Michael Finnegan Market.

-Security & enforcement, restrooms attending, major plumbing, electrical, carpentry, masonry, welding are other services provided to the Market Department by various departments of the Council.
+Security & enforcement, restroom attendant, major plumbing, electrical, carpentry, masonry and welding.
+As well as other services provided to the Market Department by various departments of the Council.

-The Collector is responsible for the collections, documentations, verifications and pay-ins of all market revenues of the Council.
+The Collector is responsible for the collection, documentation, verification and pay-ins of all market revenues of the Council.

 Market Attendants are responsible for the opening and closing of the markets, conduct janitorial and minor maintenance duties of the market compounds.
 Market Attendants are also assigned to conduct official errands of the Market Department.

 Besides janitorial duties of the restroom facilities, the Restroom Attendants are also responsible for the collections and documentations and deposits of all restroom fees collected at the end of each work day.